glowkeeper/glowkeeper.github.io/README.md

 ```

 Deployed media should use web-oriented formats and sizes: AVIF for raster images, MP3 for audio, and H.264/AAC MP4 with fast-start for video.
 Source-quality originals belong beneath `src/media-originals/`, where they remain versioned without being copied into the static export.

+## Social previews

+Every registered page has its own 1200 × 630 social-preview image. `pnpm generate:social` combines the appropriate section artwork from `src/social-art/` with that page's title and registry summary, writing generated JPEGs beneath `public/social/`.
+That output is ignored by Git because the build script regenerates it before Next.js exports the site.

+Page metadata uses the corresponding absolute `https://huckle.studio/social/...` URL for both Open Graph and X/Twitter cards.
+New registered content receives a card automatically; update its `subText` when the preview description needs refinement.

 ## Layout and styling